ytmytm/TIB-001-Cart/src/README.md

 - use constants for BIOS Parameter Block and file entries
 - replace some bit testing jumps by GEOS macros
+- disassembled utilities use direct jumps to ROM, without using JUMPTABLE

 # Optimizations